-- The byte-size of the construct, as stored in the binary format.
+- The binary value data type defined by the spec. - Size - The byte-size of the construct, as stored in the binary format.
 This is not the value of the length field, just an indicator to you (the reader) of approximately how much space writing out a value of this type will take.